chamala-anirudh/chamala-anirudh/README.md

 ### Hi there 👋
-🌱 I’m currently learning Full Stack Web Development"\n" 🔭 I’m currently working on Animations and backend with Node.js
+🌱 I’m currently learning Full Stack Web Development
+🔭 I’m currently working on Animations and backend with Node.js

 <!--